leocavalcante/siler/docs/graphql/README.md

 }
 ```

-When our first room is created:
+Then our first room is created:

 ```json
 {